 Both ogres stood watching him, as if they’d never before seen anything like him.
 Flaring their flat, warty nostrils, they sniffed the musty air.
 Morgan’s scent seemed to excite them and they grunted at each other, threw away their booty and began shuffling towards him.

 His wits returning, he spun around and ran back to the laboratory.

 At the door he half-whispered, half-yelled, “Monsters!
 Run!”

 Henri didn’t need to be told twice.
 Abandoning her pile of treasures, she slipped past him and took off down the corridor.

-Bursting into the chamber, Morgan paused and placed his hand on the cold wall.
-He leaned back into the corridor, listening, hoping the ogres were too fat to climb out of the dungeon or too lazy to chase them when they already had a meal in the hand.
+Bursting into the chamber, Morgan stopped and leaned back into the corridor, listening, hoping the ogres were too fat to climb out of the dungeon or too lazy to chase them when they already had a meal in the hand.

 “What was it?” whispered Henri.